-- 145. The Project specific GRM is based on the existing complaint handling mechanism.
+- 147. Communities and individuals who believe that they are adversely affected by a World Bank (WB) supported project may submit complaints to the project-level grievance redress mechanisms or the WB's Grievance Redress Service (GRS).
+Project specific GRM is developed on the existing complaing handling mechanism.
 Grievances may arise from members of communities who are dissatisfied with:

 - (a) the eligibility criteria,

 - (b) community planning measures,

 - (c) actual implementation.